Twasi/twasi-docs/docs/getting-started/plugin-variables.md

 Let's get started creating a new class called *TimeVariable*.

-> If you have multiple variables, it's a good practise to put them into a package called "variables" or something similar to keep everything cleaned up.
+> If you have multiple variables, it's a good practice to put them into a package called "variables" or something similar to keep everything cleaned up.

 ```java
 package de.merlinw.variables;